reneshbedre/reneshbedre.github.io/_posts/2017-10-05-expression_units.md

  - RPKM considers the gene length for normalization
  - RPKM is suitable for sequencing protocols where reads sequencing depends on gene length
  - Used in single-end RNA-seq experiments (FPKM for paired-end RNA-seq data)
+ - RPKM/FPKM can be biased towards identfiying the differentially expressed genes (Bullard et al., 2010)

 **<span style="color:#060606">TPM (Transcript per million)</span>**